dhellmann/pymotw/PyMOTW/difflib/index.rst

 :Purpose: Library of tools for computing and working with differences between sequences, especially of lines in text files.
 :Python Version: 2.1

 The SequenceMatcher class compares any 2 sequences of values, as long as the values are hashable.
 It uses a recursive algorithm to identify the longest contiguous matching blocks from the sequences, eliminating "junk" values.
 The Differ class works on sequences of text lines and produces human-readable deltas, including differences within individual lines.
 The HtmlDiff class produces similar results formatted as an HTML table.

 Test Data
 =========

-The examples below will all use this common test data in the difflib_data
+The examples below will all use this common test data in the ``difflib_data.py`` module:
-module:

 .. include:: difflib_data.py
     :literal: